 What are the symptoms of migraine?

 People with migraines have throbbing, pulsating head pain on one side or both sides of their head.
 Children are more likely to have headaches on both sides; older teens and adults are more likely to have headaches on one side of the head.
 The pain usually lasts from 4-72 hours.
-However, before the headache begins, many people experience an aura (meaning a sign or sings that signal a migraine is coming)..
+However, before the headache begins, some people experience an aura (meaning a sign or signal that a migraine is coming, usually described as visual changes).

 Other symptoms may include: